GeorgeGedox/website-gridsome/content/intro-to-self-hosting/index.md

 This next part will cover some of the terms and practices that you should become familiar with over time, maybe you already know some of this stuff or you're a complete beginner, I doesn't matter.

 ### Hide your server IP, seriously
-Let's say you want to host a website on your server that you host in your home, this has some some privacy and security implications, you definitely don't want to get hit with a [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack or have your location known by everyone.
+Let's say you want to host a website on your server that you host in your home, this has some serious privacy and security implications, you definitely don't want to get hit with a [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack or have your location known by everyone.

 Use an edge CDN to put a barier in front of your server, one such service is [Cloudflare](https://cloudflare.com)